-Last year, we saw a 15% increase of marketers using ABM.
+Last year, we saw a 15% increase in marketers using ABM.
 As marketing teams dedicate more budget and resources to ABM efforts, many are drawn towards ABM platforms that tout convenience, quick launch times, and incredible ad impressions.
 However, there’s a big problem that’s often hidden beneath the allure: programmatic ad fraud.

 These numbers should be concerning to any marketer—especially if you’ve been hands-off with your programmatic ad strategy and execution.
 Here, we explain what ad fraud looks like, why it happens, and the steps your team can take to avoid it.